A Guide to Drinking Tap Water in Wallis and Futuna

 Is the Water Treated in Wallis and Futuna?

-The public water supply in Wallis and Futuna is managed by Electricité et Eau de Wallis et Futuna (EEWF).
-The territory primarily relies on groundwater sources through boreholes, though challenges with ageing infrastructure and contamination risks mean the supply isn't always reliable.
+The public water supply in Wallis and Futuna is managed and distributed by a centralised network by Electricité et Eau de Wallis et Futuna (EEWF).

 How is Water in Wallis and Futuna Treated?